 8 You have put all things in subjection beneath his feet.”5

 For when he subjected all things to him, he left nothing outside of his control.
 But for the moment we do not yet see all things under his control.
-9 We do, however, see Jesus—who was made a little lower than the angels—crowned with glory and honor for having suffered death,6 so that he, by the grace of God, might taste of death for us all.
+9 We do, however, see Jesus—who was made a little lower than the angels—crowned with glory and honor for having suffered death,6 so that he, by the grace of God, might taste of death on behalf of us all.

 The Son Perfected Through Suffering

 10 For it was fitting that God7—for whom are all things, and through whom are all things—in bringing many sons to glory, should perfect the pioneer of their salvation through sufferings.
-11 For both he who sanctifies and those who are being sanctified are all from one Father,8 for which reason he is not ashamed to call them brothers, 12 saying, “I will declare your name to my brothers; in the midst of the assembly I will sing your praise.”9 13 And again, “I will put my trust in him.”10 And again, “Behold, I and the children whom God has given me.”11
+11 For both he who sanctifies and those who are being sanctified all come from the same Father,8 for which reason he is not ashamed to call them brothers, 12 saying, “I will declare your name to my brothers; in the midst of the assembly I will sing your praise.”9 13 And again, “I will put my trust in him.”10 And again, “Behold, I and the children whom God has given me.”11

 - Lit. certain, trustworthy, reliable